Srijani-1/Moviedux/README.md

-# Moviebuff
+# Moviedux
-Moviebuff is a movie browsing website built with React,Javascript, HTML, and CSS.
+Moviedux is a movie browsing website built with React,Javascript, HTML, and CSS.
 It features movie listings based on genres and ratings, along with a powerful search engine to find your favorite movies.
 ## 🚀 Features
 - 🎭 Browse movies by **genres**
 - ⭐ Sort movies based on **ratings**